 And then this comment, which seems to be nearly the same comment, but is from a different commenter.

 “Check out Cisco, it’s no longer American company, but an Indian company.
 After years of quiet layoffs of American workers and replacing them with Indian workers.
 The CTO of Cisco, possibly a successor to John Chambers, is from India, has no computer science degree, and got famous for bungling a high flying project on bad data and poopooing iPhone while at Motorola.
 Same thing with Qualcomm, Microsoft, Motorola, VMWare and many smaller IT department around the country, including Target and Ebay.
 The latter was recently hacked while their Indian IT workers slept on their jobs.”

-This is another common comment that Indians seek to undermine non-Indian workers already in companies.
-This is a very serious claim, but our experience on projects backs up this claim.
+This is a another common comment that Indians seek to undermine non-Indian workers already in companies.
+This is a severe claim, but our experience on projects backs up this claim.
 We have observed the following phenomena working with many Indians.

 - If the Indian is your boss: He makes life very difficult for you.

 - If the Indian reports to you: He undermines you.

 - If the Indian is lower in the hierarchy, but not a direct report: He begins pleasantly but looks for some way to undermine you.

 Being Setup to Lose by Indians